Menu Top

 Proof:

-Since ABCD is a parallelogram, we know that opposite sides are equal in length.
+Since ABCD is a parallelogram, its opposite sides are equal.

 AB = CD